Spoleto Festival USA

-Spoleto Festival USA in Charleston, South Carolina, is one of America's major performing arts festivals.
+Spoleto Festival USA is an annual performing arts festival in Charleston, South Carolina.
 It was founded in 1977 by Pulitzer Prize-winning composer Gian Carlo Menotti, who sought to establish a counterpart to the Festival dei Due Mondi (The Festival of Two Worlds) in Spoleto, Italy.

 When Italian organizers planned an American festival, they searched for a city that would offer the charm of Spoleto, Italy, and also its wealth of theaters, churches, and other performance spaces.
 Charleston was selected as an ideal location, with Menotti saying of Charleston:

 It's intimate, so you can walk from one theatre to the next.
 It has Old World charm in architecture and gardens.
 Yet it's a community big enough to support the large number of visitors to the festival.

 The annual 17-day late-spring event showcases both established and emerging artists in more than 150 performances of opera, dance, theater, classical music, and jazz.
-Menotti won, as in Spoleto, Charles Wadsworth to run a series of chamber music concerts.